gabrielburnworth/Image-to-plant-coordinates/README.md

 Generates coordinates to grow plants in the shape of an image using _diffused pixel ordered dithering_

+Orders plant coordinates for an optimized path using a _nearest neighbor algorithm_

 ## Dependencies

 `sudo apt-get install imagemagick python-numpy python-matplotlib  python-scipy`